 Lloyd Tilghman was an Army officer and engineer trained at West Point (Class of 1836).
 He worked as chief engineer for many railroads and in-between saw service in the Mexican War.
 His work eventually led him to Paducah, Kentucky, where he became an official resident of the state in 1852.
 He became an officer in the Kentucky State Guard in 1860 and quickly rose to Commander of the Western Division.
-When the war broke out in 1861, his decision to join the Northern or Southern cause was thought to have likely been a difficult one, but when Union forces invaded Kentucky against the will of its people to remain neutral, his mind was made up by his witness to the event and Tilghman took command of the 3rd Kentucky Infantry, Company D, on July 5th.
-On October 18th ha was promoted to Brigadier General.
+When the war broke out in 1861, his decision to join the Northern or Southern cause was thought to have likely been a difficult one, but when Union forces invaded Kentucky against the will of its people to remain neutral, his mind was made up by his witness to the event and Tilghman took his unit into Confederate service as the 3rd Kentucky Infantry, Company D, on July 5th.
+On October 18th he was promoted to Brigadier General.

 Tilghman was tasked with the refurbishing and reinforcement of Forts Henry and Donelson, which he worked skillfully and diligently to defend.
 He was impeded by thousands of ill-equip men, at least 2,000 of which remained unarmed when Union forces attacked.
 He was subsequently captured at Fort Henry (Feb.
 6, 1862) before being imprisoned at Fort Warren in Boston Harbor for a period of six months.
 On August 15th, 1862, he was exchanged for Union General John Reynolds.